International Day of Jazz 2025

 Jazz Day Relay 2025: A Lifetime of Learning = SDG 4: Quality Education

-For the third edition of the UCCN Jazz Day Relay, the UCCN Music Subnetwork opens the call for submissions to all UCCN Member Cities, with a special interest in highlighting and welcoming new UCCN cities, and videos that feature youth and young musicians.
+For the third edition of the UCCN Jazz Day Relay, the UCCN Music Subnetwork features 21 of the Music Cities, with videos that feature youth and young musicians, universities and vocal groups!

-The focus of each video contribution should highlight local efforts to use music as a vehicle to advance quality music education.
+Each video highlights local efforts to use music as a vehicle to advance quality music education.

-Each qualifying contribution will be featured in a joint press release, as well as a video playlist shared via YouTube in April 2025.
+Each city is featured video playlist shared via YouTube in April 2025.
 Selected contributions will be included in a music video playlist, and a montage video will be produced and curated by the UCCN Jazz Day Relay team.

 April 30, 2025: Debut of the 2025 Jazz Day Relay available online for the 2025 International Day of Jazz.